-The 2014 version of CopyrightX has three sectors:
+The CopyrightX community has three components:

 — a residential course on Copyright Law, taught by Prof. William Fisher to approximately 100 Harvard Law School students;

-— an online course including 525 participants, divided into 21 “sections,” each taught by a Harvard Teaching Fellow;
+— an online course divided into sections of 25 students, each section taught by a Harvard Teaching Fellow;

 — a set of affiliated courses associated with universities and other institutions outside the United States, each taught by an expert in copyright law.